Erica Anderson (Catherine): Reception

-Since appearing in Catherine, Erica has received mixed to negative reception.
-Atlus received criticism for Erica's depiction of a trans character, with writer Matt Kim suggesting that her coming out scene was used to embarrass Toby, who had sex with her.
+Since appearing in Catherine, Erica has received a widely mixed reception, with some praising her personality and presentation with others criticizing other character's attitudes towards her.
+Writer Matt Kim suggested that her coming out scene was used to embarrass Toby, who had sex with her.
 Writer Mattie Brice was critical of Erica, calling her an "extremely problematic character."
 She felt that the hints that exist of her gender, when viewed in hindsight, come off as malicious.
 She particularly cites characters' aversion to her and disparaging of her femininity.
 She felt however that her actual character is great and relatable, but the way she is framed in the game "doesn’t provide any optimism for trans-folk and their allies."
 The Guardian's Matt Kamen agreed on the hints, stating that the game "[reflects] the real fears and stigmas trans people face."
+Writer Bella Blondeau writes in TheGamer that much of the reaction to Erica is "based in blind anger and a seemingly deliberate misconstruing of the game’s intent, messaging and morality."
+She notes that Erica is a refreshing character, passing perfectly, and not letting herself be defined by her trauma.

-Writer Ana Valens was hopeful that Erica might be improved with Full Body, but was disappointed to discover that it was even worse.
-She cites a scene where Erica does not transition, with an ending that is meant to be an "ideal" world for everyone.
+Writer Ana Valens cites a scene in the Full Body edition of the game where Erica does not transition, in the Catherine ending.
 She suggests that this implies that not transitioning is better for her.
+However, Toby looks on at Catherine and Vincent and reflects on how he wishes he had an "angel" like her, to which Erica replies "they may be closer than you think", implying she intends to transition.
 Writer Caty McCarthy felt that Erica came off as well-rounded until her coming out was treated like a joke.
 Writer Sam Greer agreed that she felt like her status as a trans woman is treated like a joke.
 GamesRadar's Kimberley Ballard criticized Erica as a "fetish" character.
 Writer Astrid Johnson felt that Atlus was "hamfisted" with how they wrote Erica and felt that she was oversexualized, but was overall pleased with her character, citing her steadfast and distinct personality.
 However, she was critical of the fact that she received dreams that only men received, claiming it suggests that she is actually a man.
 Writer Carol Grant was similarly put off by this plot, also criticizing a line where Toby claims that the sex he had with Erica felt "weird."
 She suggests that this is a part of a greater problem with Catherine, which she claims features characters who fit gender types, such as one woman being the "nagging shrew" archetype.
 A Nightmare Mode writer felt that the nightmare plot point was a punishment by the game's antagonist for Erica having sex with Toby, which they compare to real-life violence trans people experience in similar situations.